aebergl/MatSurv/README.md

 ### Example with merging groups ###

 Groups can be merged using a multilevel cell as GroupToUse input This example will merge the poor and N.D group.
-The first element in the cell array will definie the name of the merged group and cain either be the name of an existing group ar a new group name.
+The first element in the cell array will define the name of the merged group and can either be the name of an existing group or a new group name.

 ```matlab
 load laml_RC_data.mat